ikhsansyahrizal/DocoNews/README.md

 #Modul 1

-making and app using public data from newsapi.org, implement ViewModel and ViewModelFactory, EndlessRecylerView for paging, and ViewBinding.
+making an app using public data from newsapi.org, implement ViewModel and ViewModelFactory, EndlessRecylerView for paging, and ViewBinding.

 #Preview